During my consulting career, I’ve heard the following phrases too many times to count:

 Ask the planning team:

-In addition, discuss timing, duration, location, number of attendees, etc. You don’t need to finalize all the details yet, just enough to develop a draft agenda.
+In addition, discuss timing, duration, location, number of attendees, etc. You don’t need to finalize all the details yet, just enough to develop a draft sample board retreat agenda.

-After meeting with nonprofit and board leadership, it’s a good idea to have brief “input” conversations with some or all board members to understand their views, gather topic ideas and get participants excited about the retreat.
-Input conversations can be conducted in person, or via a pre-retreat survey.
+After meeting with nonprofit and board leadership, it’s a good idea to have brief “input” conversations with some or all board members to understand their views, gather topic ideas, and get participants excited about the retreat.
+Input conversations can be conducted in person or via a pre-retreat survey.
+Use these moments to ensure that your board retreat topics align with the goals of the organization.

 Some sample questions include: